yuuki/droot/README.md

 ### How to set your AWS credentials

-droot push/pull subcommands support the following methods to set your AWS credentials.
+Droot push/pull subcommands support the following methods to set your AWS credentials.

 1. an IAM instance profile. http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html
 1. Environment variables.